na-na-hi/renget/archive/BulkGuide.md

 Sex: Female
 Ability: Flower Veil
 Location: Grass Continent
 Having been kicked out from a long family line of vintners, she had a home constructed and geared up to sell her goods in Capim, only to find out she needed a license to do so.
-Outraged by the price, perceiving the requirement as an insult to her craft, and her belief that brewing booze is an Arceus given right led her to become a bootlegger, instead.
+Outrage over the price, perceiving the requirement as an insult to her craft, and her belief that brewing booze is an Arceus given right led her to become a bootlegger instead.
 She brews both conventional alcohol alongside more "unique" items, the most notable of which being the Cheri Bomb - by fermenting Blast Seeds and Cheri Berries together, and filling a hollowed out apricorn with the juice, she created an explosive more powerful than the former.
 Just shake it, throw it, and watch a whole room of enemies fly away from the blast!

 Thicket also has a deep love for flora, especially flowers, and any mistreatment of the latter makes her upset.
-She tends to trip up offenders with vines or spray them with hallucinogenic gas the first few times, but repeat offenders have been known to have their houses spontaneously explode or catch on fire while they're gone.
+She tends to trip up offenders with vines or spray them with hallucinogenic gas the first few times, but those who repeatedly attract her ire have been known to have their houses spontaneously explode or catch on fire while they're gone.
 She joined up with Nickel after he and Cobalt transported a barrel full of Cheri Bomb juice to the house of a Mudbray who had been grazing on Capim Town's flowers.

-Her business relations with Nickel can be best described as the two mutually using each other.
-Nickel gets a home base and a share of Thicket's income, while she gets some muscle that can help around her home and do the things she's too small and weak to do herself.

 Dewalt (Drilbur):
 Bounty: 500 Poke